farzadghanei/distutilazy/docs/command-classes.rst

     .. method:: default_extensions()

-        Return list of file extensions that are used for file exteions to be cleaned by default.
+        Return list of file extensions that are used for file extensions to be cleaned by default.

     .. method:: default_directories()